python/cpython/Doc/library/array.rst

 .. class:: array(typecode[, initializer])

-   A new array whose items are restricted by *typecode*, and initialized from the optional *initializer* value, which must be a list, a :term:`bytes-like object`, or iterable over elements of the appropriate type.
+   A new array whose items are restricted by *typecode*, and initialized from the optional *initializer* value, which must be a :class:`bytes` or :class:`bytearray` object, a unicode string, or iterable over elements of the appropriate type.

+   If given a :class:`bytes` or :class:`bytearray` object, the initializer is passed to the new array's :meth:`frombytes` method;
-   If given a list or string, the initializer is passed to the new array's :meth:`fromlist`, :meth:`frombytes`, or :meth:`fromunicode` method (see below) to add initial items to the array.
-Otherwise, the iterable initializer is passed to the :meth:`extend` method.
+   if given a unicode string, the initializer is passed to the :meth:`fromunicode` method;
+   otherwise, the initializer's iterator is passed to the :meth:`extend` method to add initial items to the array.

    Array objects support the ordinary sequence operations of indexing, slicing, concatenation, and multiplication.
 When using slice assignment, the assigned